Tejas-Bangera/100xdevs-course-selling-app/course-selling-app-client/README.md

 #### :warning: Note: Before you run this application make sure you have the backend server up and running!

-Go to `/course-selling-app-api` directory in your local machine and run the below command to install all the dependencies.
+After cloning the project locally, go to `/course-selling-app-api` directory in your local machine and run the below command to install all the dependencies.

 ```bash
 npm install